DavidBuchanan314/gudetama-tap-datamine/README.md

 Datamining scripts and information for the Gudetama Tap! mobile app.

-`scripts/download_latest_data.py` is a python script which downloads the latest game data archive from the servers (to `./datfiles/`), parses all the game data out into semi-human-readable JSON files (to `./jsonfiles/`).
+`scripts/download_latest_data.py` is a python script which downloads the latest game data archives from the servers (to `./datfiles/`), and parses all the game data out into semi-human-readable JSON files (to `./jsonfiles/`).

 ### How it works